ArunDot18/AI-ChatBot/README.md

 - **AI-Powered Responses:** Real-time intelligent answers using Google Gemini API.
 - **Persistent Chat History:** Chats are saved locally, so you never lose your conversation.
 - **Dark Mode Interface:** Stylish dark-themed UI for better usability.
-- **Loading Indicator:** Displays a subtle loader while waiting for responses.
 - **Clear Chat:** Easily reset your conversation with a single click.

 ## 🛠️ **Technologies Used**